NicolasFalcon/TechnicalTest/README.md

 # TechnicalTest TaxDown V1.0

-The app, the app has been tested in a IOS Emulator
+The app has been tested in a IOS Emulator

 Features: